 Participants may be employed, unemployed, full- or part-time students.
 Applicants will be required to provide proof of employer or educational institution support of their participation in the Fellowship as a professional development opportunity, and acceptance of the applicant’s commitment to meet Fellowship requirements.
 Successful candidates will be requested to participate in in-person interviews in the winter of 2019.

 Ideal candidates will demonstrate a commitment to the North and to Arctic issues through a combination of life experience, education, work, and volunteer activities.
 Specifically, candidates are evaluated and selected on the basis of the following criteria, which are weighted equally by the selection committees:

-A history of community engagement as demonstrated through volunteering, engagement with aboriginal governments, bands, or non-profit organizations, etc
+A history of community engagement as demonstrated through volunteering, engagement with Indigenous governments, or non-profit organizations, etc

 An interest in public policy and activism as an effective means to positive change

 Knowledge of issues facing the North